didimimimi/MovieRama/README.md

 1. Tapping on an unfavorited movie.
 2. Small loading indicator on the icon while the pseudo-API call decides the fate of the movie.
 3. A fail message.

+The tapping of the tile will be explained in the next section.

+Before that, a few words about the search function.
+This basically calls another endpoint, `search/movie`, which is identical to `movie/popular` plus the text that the user typed.

+As you can imagine, the app has to hit that endpoint for every character (and mistyped character) the user inputs, which might lead to a big overload to both the server but also the app (lag).
+Another trick is used here in order to smooth things up.
+The search function (and thus the API call) will only trigger `250ms` after the user has stopped typing.
+This is a good amount of time to wait that's neither too long nor too short.
+This way, the search will only trigger when really needed.
+Other than that, the user still sees a list which still uses a (different) pagination system, where the only difference is the available movies.

+### Movie Details Screen